How to Trade Pennants in Forex (2026 Guide)

 A pennant is a technical chart pattern that identifies a brief consolidation phase following a strong price movement before the original trend resumes.
 This formation represents a momentary pause where institutional participants accumulate or distribute positions before the next directional impulse.

-The Flagpole represents the vertical price impulse that precedes the pennant—a sharp, powerful move that establishes market conviction.
+The Flagpole represents the vertical price impulse that precedes the pennant, a sharp, powerful move that establishes market conviction.
 This move can occur over hours or days and sets the direction for the continuation signal that follows.
 The Consolidation phase demonstrates how converging trendlines create the triangular “pennant” shape as buyers and sellers negotiate a midpoint before resuming their struggle.
-Duration reveals why pennants are typically short-term patterns lasting from a few hours to three weeks; they are pauses, not reversals, and extended consolidations suggest the trend has lost its original strength.
+Duration is a hard identification rule rather than a guideline: pennants run three weeks or less, and anything longer is a symmetrical triangle or a wedge, not a pennant.
+They are pauses, not reversals, and an extended consolidation means the trend has lost its original strength.

 Bullish vs. Bearish Pennants